 Budapest generally keeps up with the action, even if it usually arrives with a bit of delay.
-Today, there are sleek specialty coffee shops, craft pizza vendors, edgy cocktail dens, and artisanal bakeries that can stand up to any international comparison.
-(Not to mention, the city has even spawned a movement of its own: ruin bars have sprouted up in places like Berlin and Prague).
-As Hungarians who’ve spent time abroad move back and open establishments — recent examples include Portobello, a café and natural wine bar, and Arán Bakery — the catch-up is likely to accelerate.
+Today, there are sleek specialty coffee shops, craft pizza vendors, edgy cocktail dens, and artisanal bakeries that can stand up to most international comparison.
+(Not to mention, the city even spawned a movement of its own: ruin bars have sprouted up in places like Berlin and Prague).
+As Hungarians move back from abroad and open places — recent examples include Portobello, a café and natural wine bar, and Arán Bakery — this catch-up is likely to accelerate.

 Unlike in places like Rome and Paris, where chefs are racing to bring back the forgotten classics with passion and imagination, you won’t find such cheerful attitude toward Hungarian food today.
-Budapest seems deeply uncomfortable to embrace its culinary past: Few of the city’s hottest restaurants serve local fare, and even those that do often limit their selections to a few basic dishes that tourists look for: goulash soup, chicken paprikash, and beef stew.
+Budapest seems deeply uncomfortable with embracing its culinary past: Few of the city’s hottest restaurants serve local fare, and even those that do often limit their selections to a few basic dishes that tourists look for: goulash soup, chicken paprikash, and beef stew (pörkölt).

 “These places were great stumbling blocks to progress and turned many locals off Hungarian food for decades to come,” he said.
 When international foods appeared after the 1989 fall of communism — think pizza, burgers, Chinese takeouts, and, more recently, Vietnamese soups — people were all too happy to abandon their menzas and their étkezdes (old-school restaurants serving homemade Hungarian fare; they're now vanishing).

 “Few restaurants in Budapest specialize in Hungarian food today because the essential ingredients aren’t available.
 Things like good freshwater fish, high quality fruits, and even paprika is difficult to source.
 We want to change that,” said Molnár B. “This is a massive market opportunity,” he added, referring to the city’s skyrocketing tourism.

 Budapest is currently enjoying an outsize benefit from tourism thanks to a combination of factors: it’s a beautiful and relatively affordable city with unique attractions that include thermal baths, ruin bars, and the Sziget Festival, one of Europe’s largest annual music events.
 The number of tourists has grown by seventy percent since 2010.
 Naturally, visitors are eager to try local dishes.
 For example, on many days there’s a line to get into Gettó Gulyás, a casually elegant restaurant serving reliable Hungarian classics.

-Austrian Habsburg influences go far beyond the schnitzel, having also profoundly shaped Hungarian pastries and cakes.
-The cabbage-forward plates of Transylvania, which was part of Hungary until the end of WWI, are still prevalent across the country.
-Hungary’s sizeable Jewish community introduced the matzo ball soup and the flódni cake.
+Austrian Habsburg influences go far beyond the schnitzel and appear in Hungarian pastries and cakes.
+Transylvania's kürtőskalács (chimney cake) and cabbage-forward foods are still prevalent across the country.
+Hungary’s sizable Jewish community also had an impact, introducing cholent (sólet) and the flódni cake to the mainstream.
 Slovakian, Serbian, and Romanian dishes have also trickled in.
 This should give you an idea why R. W. Apple, the legendary New York Times journalist, called Hungarian food “one of Europe's most individual cuisines.”

 Perhaps more than anyone, Stand25 is responsible for drawing Budapest locals back to Hungarian food with expertly prepared goulash, layered potatoes, and somlói galuska.
 The poppy seeds-based mákos guba and the sweet-tart cottage cheese dumpling (túrógombóc) alone are worth a visit to Kiosk.
 For old-school vibes, there’s Rosenstein and Café Kör, both with a reliable collection of local standouts.

-Even items that were prominently featured on restaurant menus in the 1950s and ’60s are now only available in unpretentious étkezdés: it’s nearly impossible to find things like goulash sprinkled with green beans and thickened with sour cream (palóc leves); vegetable stews (főzelék); pork stew layered with sauerkraut (székely gulyás); paprika-laced beef tripe stew (pacal pörkölt); cooked veal lungs with bread dumplings (szalontüdő); stuffed peppers showered in a tomato sauce (töltött paprika); goose giblets cooked with risotto rice (ludaskása); plum dumplings (szilvásgombóc); cottage cheese strudel cake (vargabéles); noodles topped with poppy seeds (mákos tészta).
+Even items that were prominently featured on restaurant menus in the 1950s and 1960s are rarely available at restaurants these days, including vegetable stews (főzelék); pork stew layered with sauerkraut (székely gulyás); paprika-laced beef tripe stew (pacal pörkölt); cooked veal lungs with bread dumplings (szalontüdő); stuffed peppers showered in a tomato sauce (töltött paprika); goose giblets cooked with risotto rice (ludaskása); plum dumplings (szilvásgombóc); cottage cheese strudel cake (vargabéles); noodles topped with poppy seeds (mákos tészta).

 On a recent trip to Rome, I’ve had wonderful trippa alla romana, slivers of beef tripe cooked with sweet-tart tomatoes and topped with pecorino cheese, one of the pillars of Rome’s famed quinto quarto dishes.
 This was in the jam-packed Santo Palato, a modern trattoria helmed by chef Sarah Cicolini, who cut her teeth in Rome’s fine dining world.
 Or take another prominent chef, Arcangelo Dandini, who in 2014 launched Supplizio, a chic takeout shop in the city center specializing in supplì, which are simple Roman rice balls.

-Building on the city's booming tourism, it’s time that leading Budapest chefs and restaurants also bring back the native dishes.
-Doing so makes business sense, and it will also preserve a slice of Hungarian cultural history.
+Building on the city's booming tourism, it’s time that leading Budapest chefs and restaurants bring back the native dishes.
+Doing so makes business sense, and it will preserve a slice of Hungarian cultural history.
 This isn’t to say that chefs must follow old recipes to the letter with an unquestioning dedication to nostalgia.
 No.